 Moissanite Cross Pendant 14K White Gold VVS Diamonds

-This meaningful cross pendant features a large 46mm cross crafted from sterling silver plated in 14k gold.
-At the center sparkles a dazzling moissanite stone.
-Coming on an adjustable 16-18" rolo chain, this stunning pendant can be worn daily as a cherished reminder of faith.
-It is built to last while retaining its brilliance.
+This meaningful cross pendant features a large 46mm cross made of sterling silver plated in 14k gold.
+At the center shines a dazzling moissanite stone, adding a brilliant touch of sparkle.
+The pendant comes on an adjustable 16-18" rolo chain, making it perfect for daily wear.

 Conclusion